pagerinc/minion/README.md

 - `durable` - Defaults to true.
 - `autoDelete` - Defaults to false.
 - `deadLetterExchange` - By default all queues are created with a dead letter exchange.
 The name defaults to the name of the exchange following the `.dead` suffix.
 If you want to disable the dead letter exchange , set it as `false`.
+- `logger` - Defaults to Bunyan logger, but can receive a custom logger

 ### Programmatic use